kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-04-02-apple-earnings-report.md

              alt="Apple logo">
 </figure>

 Apple Inc. is an iconic company with even more iconic pricing & business strategy that makes it **the most profitable public company in the world.** Apple is often included in one group with other technology giants.
-Although Apple is a technology company, it differs in the fact that Apple is a matured business with huge revenue, profit, and market share.
-The other side of it is that it has limited growth potential.
+Although Apple is a technology company, it is also a matured business with huge revenue, profit and market share, but also limited growth potential.

 Let me walk you through Apple's annual report.
 I will start with a summary, and we will get into more detailed breakdown later.

 ## How Does Apple Make Money - Summary

-Apple made **$266bn in revenue in 2018** with a growth rate of **16%** compared to the previous year.
-Majority of Apple's money comes from designing and selling an iPhone and iPhone represented 63% of revenue.
-Apple's dependence on the iPhone is strong, but there is some diversification.
+Apple made **$266bn in revenue in 2018** with a growth rate of **16%** compared to the previous year. **Majority of Apple's money comes from designing and selling an iPhone and iPhone represented 63% of revenue.** Apple's dependence on the iPhone is strong, but there is some diversification.
 Mac, iPad, wearables and also strongly growing services brought in 37% of the revenues.
 That being said, when iPhone sales will get hit, Apple will feel it strongly and vice versa.

 ### Summarized income statement for Apple, Inc.